White Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Baltimore Orioles will look to Gunnar Henderson for continued offensive production when they square off against Andrew Benintendi and the Chicago White Sox on Tuesday.
+The Baltimore Orioles and Anthony Santander will take on the Chicago White Sox and Andrew Benintendi on Wednesday at 1:05 PM ET in the final game of a three-game series at Oriole Park at Camden Yards.

-The Orioles are -250 moneyline favorites in this matchup with the White Sox (+195).
-A 9-run total has been listed in the game.
+The Orioles have been listed as -185 moneyline favorites in this matchup with the White Sox (+150).
+The over/under is 9 runs for the matchup (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.